-In the state of North Dakota professional nurses strive to provide treatment for not only a wide range of moderately to chronically ill people, but also help those who are healthy maintain that quality of life.
-North Dakota is also a member of the Nurse Licensure Compact (NLC) which allows other NLC state licensed nursed to practice within its jurisdiction without additional licensing.
-By 2024, it’s predicted that LPN jobs will increase up to 9%, according to the Bureau of Labor Statistics.
+In the state of North Dakota, professional nurses strive to provide treatment for not only a wide range of moderately to chronically ill people, but also help those who are healthy to maintain that quality of life.
+By 2029, it’s predicted that LPN jobs will increase up to 9%, according to the Bureau of Labor Statistics.
 Individuals interested in this influx of jobs must meet state requirements and apply for a North Dakota LPN license.
 LPNs in North Dakota earn approximately $25.52 per hour, which equates to an average annual salary of $53,080.
 This is roughly $2,780 per year less than the national average.

 North Dakota LPN Licensing Requirements

 North Dakota requires those seeking to become licensed in the state to complete an approved nursing education program and pass the state-required test.
 Once all educational requirements are complete, the applicant is encouraged to submit an application to the state, including:

 - Official transcript sent directly from state-approved nursing program with degree posted

 - Proof of registration (ATT) for the NCLEX